 But when it comes to more complicated social issues like repentance, contrition, generosity, personal space, bullying and physical violence, I think we parents need to be more present.
-If ever there was a time to hover, this is it.
+If ever there was a situation necessitating helicopter parenting, a display of assholiness is one.

-Sure, a kid who acts like a jerk all the time and has no regard for anyone else’s comfort or personal space might eventually learn from his peers that this behavior is not socially acceptable.
-Maybe he’ll get ostracized enough that he’ll feel compelled to do some serious personal introspection and thus magically realize the error of his ways.
+Sure, a young child who acts like a jerk all the time and has no regard for anyone else’s comfort or personal space might eventually learn from his peers that this behavior is not socially acceptable.
+Maybe he’ll get ostracized enough that he’ll feel compelled to do some personal introspection and thus magically realize the error of his ways.
 But at what cost?
-How many kids does he have to hurt, how many potential playmates have to curl their lip and run away from him before he finally gets the lesson?
+How many kids does he have to hurt in the meantime?
+How many potential playmates have to curl their lip and abandon him before he finally gets the lesson?
 And what if he never gets it?
 How did “figuring it out on his own” work out for him?

 It is our job to parent the dickishness out of our kids.
-Sure, we can do a lot by simply modeling kindness and respect, but we also have to physically step in when our child has harmed someone else, get down to eye level with them and the child who has been hurt, and say, “Hey, junior, I know you didn’t mean to, but you stepped on Sally’s fingers.
+We can do a lot by simply modeling kindness and respect, but we also have to physically step in when our child has harmed someone else.
+We have to get down to eye level and say, “Hey, Junior, I know you didn’t mean to, but you stepped on Sally’s fingers.
 See how she’s crying?
 Doesn’t she look sad?
 It might make her feel better if you say sorry and offer her a hug.”

 This kind of lesson in empathy is not inherent.
 Every child will not just figure it out.
 And so it goes for any incident in which our children have caused harm to another, be it physical or emotional.
 We must get involved and play the role of helicopter parent, if only for a few minutes.
 Let us do that much for each other and, more importantly, for our kids.